Coalition Fake Nuclear Facts

 They ignored a higher NSW cost: 65 c/kWh.

-Conclusion: The Coalition ignored an NSW electricity plan with a 65 c/kWh peak hour cost, higher than the SA 56 c/kWh.
-Using the Coalition’s strange logic, this NSW cost would destroy their false narrative that SA’s high penetration of renewables caused high SA electricity costs.
-This, again, is cherry-picking: ignoring the NSW cost that did not suit their narrative.
+Conclusion: The Coalition ignored an NSW electricity plan with a 65 c/kWh peak hour cost, which is higher than the SA 56 c/kWh.
+This NSW cost would undermine their false narrative that SA has the highest prices because of SA’s high penetration of renewables.
+This is more cherry-picking: ignoring the NSW cost that did not suit their narrative.

 Evidence:

 The NSW plan the Coalition ignored is from the same retailer and has the same plan name as the Coalition’s South Australian 56 c/kWh plan.
 They are both “Energy Australia Residential Solar Max Time-of-use” plans.
-The NSW plan offers:
+The NSW plan offered (December 2024):

 - Usage costs